 numerous articles exploring the ideas of modern physics.
 He writes occasionally for the New York Times, and has a monthly column in Nature Physics.

-Our workshop will take place at Institut des Systèmes Complexes Paris
+Our workshop took place at Institut des Systèmes Complexes Paris

 Île-de-France, 113 rue Nationale, 75013, Paris, France.